-- 1 Open fuel tank vent screw (in filler cap) on manual venting type fuel tanks. - 2 Squeeze the fuel line primer bulb several times until it feels firm. - 3 Set the lanyard stop switch to RUN position.
-Read the Lanyard Stop Switch safety explanation and Warning in the General Information Section. - 4 Shift outboard to neutral (N) position. - 5 Models without power trim Position the lilt lock lever to the Lock position.
+- 1 Lower the outboard to the run position.
+Make sure all the cooling water intake holes are submerged. - 2 Open fuel tank vent screw (in filler cap) on manual venting type tanks. - 3 Connect the fuel line to the outboard. - 4 Squeeze the fuel line primer bulb several times until it feels firm. - 5 Set the lanyard stop switch to RUN position.
+Read the Lanyard Stop Switch safety explanation and Warning in the General Information Section. - 6 Shift outboard to neutral (N) position.